 Gamma Sigma Alpha

 Realizing that college students spend more time online than ever in years before, the executive director of Gamma Sigma Alpha approached me to design a new site that combined both traditional and youthful design elements.
-The site is integrated with WordPress so the Board has the ability to manage the content on the main site, and the addition of a blog is sure to be a useful tool to connect with chapters across the country.
+The site is integrated with WordPress, so the board has the ability to manage the content on the main site, and the addition of a blog is sure to be a useful tool to connect with chapters across the country.

 The Coffeehouse Investor

 The Coffeehouse Investor site is based on a book by Bill Schultheis and his recommended steps and strategies for successful investing.
-The site is integrated with WordPress and has a mobile-friendly version that allows for people to easily read the blog (and other content) from their smart phone or iPad.
+The site is integrated with WordPress and has a mobile-friendly version that allows for people to easily read the blog (and other content) from their smartphone or iPad.
 (Read more about the site’s evolution here.)

 Paws & Think

-Paws and Think is a local organization with a wonderful mission.
+Paws & Think is a local organization with a wonderful mission.
 When they rebranded in 2013, their site needed to be updated to reflect their new brand.
 By providing a custom WordPress template and the instructions necessary to update the site, their new and reorganized website was designed with their new brand in mind, and the content can be easily managed by volunteers.

-FlyMuch.com is a web and mobile app that allows you to get travel destination recommendations directly from your friends through email, Facebook, or Twitter.
+FlyMuch.com is a web and mobile app that allows you to get travel destination recommendations directly from your friends through email, Facebook or Twitter.

 Story House Media

 Story House Media is a commercial visual arts studio that wanted their logo to be simple with a vintage vibe.
-The logo can be used on a dark background as it is here and on the website, but also can be used on a light background when needed.
+The logo can be used on a dark background as it is here and on the website, but can also be used on a light background when needed.